CQAR Guide

 - Recorded: your voice answers and the live transcript.

-- Camera (only if the role requires it): proctoring checks for identity and unusual activity.
+- Camera (only if the role requires it): used for session-integrity setup.
+Full video analysis is coming soon.

 - Not recorded: what's on your screen, what you have open in other tabs, anything outside the assessment window.